-- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions - Using pupil questionnaires and pupil-centred plans - Monitoring by the SENCO - Using provision maps to measure progress (soon to be online software Edukey Provision Map as of January 2021) - Holding annual reviews for pupils with statements of SEND or PFA/EHC/IHC plans.
+- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions - Using pupil questionnaires and pupil-centred plans - Monitoring by the SENCO - Using Edukey Provision Map to measure progress - Holding annual reviews for pupils with statements of SEND or PFA/EHC/IHC plans.
+Parents evening also provides a chance for teachers and parents to review progress and take place twice annually. - SENCO will provide an annual report to governors that discusses the effectiveness of SEN provision within school.